Ryllaz/chatgpt-telegram-bot/README.md

 2. Create new API key: https://platform.openai.com/account/api-keys.
 Save it somewhere.
 3. Create telegram bot via message to https://t.me/BotFather.
 Save bot token somewhere.
 4. Create private group and add bot to it.
 Save somewhere ID of the group (ex. '-123456789')
+5. Add trusted users to private group you created.

 ## Usage
 You can set `TELEGRAM_AUTH_GROUP_ID`, `TELEGRAM_BOT_TOKEN`, `OPENAI_API_KEY` in your env.